A city to call home

 Living in Waterloo Region means easy access to nature, with parks, trails, and natural areas all near campus.

-Throw a frisbee at Waterloo Park, hike the trails at Laurel Creek Conservation Area, take a paddle down the Grand River, hit the slopes at Chicopee Ski Hill, or enjoy a couple hours of skating on one of Waterloo's many outdoor rinks.
+Throw a Frisbee at Waterloo Park, hike the trails at Laurel Creek Conservation Area, paddle down the Grand River, hit the ski slopes at Chicopee, or enjoy skating on the outdoor rink in Uptown Waterloo.

 People performing acrobatics in Uptown Waterloo at night